 Back Rank Mate basics

-We will first focus on simple positions of Back Rank Mate.
+We will first focus on simple positions first.
 The goal of this section is that this checkmate becomes so familiar to you that you can spot it immediately.

 The interesting point of the Back Rank mate is that the black King is checkmated because of its own pawns.